cmnemoi/eMush/App/README.md

 ### src/store

-This is were we interact with the values that are stored globally in the App, which means almost all of them.
+This is where we interact with the values that are stored globally in the App, which means almost all of them.

 _Ex: the messages from the communication channels are stored there while a tab is closed_